 By all accounts, the Gates family was a close-knit one that ingrained in Gates a strong work ethic and a sense of competitiveness.
 As a young child, he liked board games, especially Risk and Monopoly.
 He also enjoyed non-team sports such as rollerskating, tennis, skiing, and waterskiing.
 He was an avid Boy Scout who fell only a few badges short of being an Eagle Scout.

-As it was for fellow Seattleite and eventual Microsoft co-founder Paul Allen (b.
-1953), the 1962 World's Fair in Seattle was a notable turning point in Gates's life.
+As it was for fellow Seattleite and eventual Microsoft co-founder Paul Allen (1953-2018), the 1962 World's Fair in Seattle was a notable turning point in Gates's life.
 According to Gates, "It was a huge event, a neat deal.
-We went to every pavilion" (Manes, p.
-15).
+We went to every pavilion" (Manes, 15).
 At one of those pavilions, "The General Electric Living," the 7-year-old Gates would have seen television programming projected on walls, electronic libraries, and home computers.
 (These "home computers" were not yet consumer products.
 They were simulations, with limited [if any] functionality of the home and office of the future.
 They were said to be for keeping recipes, record keeping, and writing checks.)

 Gates's parents wanted to send him to public schools but were concerned about his level of maturity.
 According to his mother, they were "anxious that he learned good study habits, get some discipline in his life, not sit around thinking all the time, but that he prepare himself to develop some kind of a good school record so that he could go to any college that he wanted to attend" (Manes, p.
 24).
-According to his father, they "thought he was a little immature and that a little bit smaller class setting would be more supportive" (Manes, p.
-24).
+According to his father, they "thought he was a little immature and that a little bit smaller class setting would be more supportive" (Manes, 24).
 As a result, they sent young Bill to Lakeside School, a private school that catered to Seattle's elite.

 The decision to send Bill to Lakeside turned out to be a fateful one for two reasons.
 First, Lakeside was one of the very few schools that had a computer lab available for students to use.
 Actually, the lab -- funded by the Lakeside Mothers' Club -- consisted of a single room containing an electric typewriter and a teletype that was connected to a remote GE-635, a General Electric mainframe computer.
 That’s where, in the fall of 1968, Gates met a fellow student named Paul Allen.

 Although two years behind Allen and most other students who frequented the computer lab, Gates quickly worked his way into the circle.
 "I go around saying I taught him all he knows," remembered Bill Dougall (1921-2009), a teacher at Lakeside who managed the computer lab.
-"It took him a week to pass me" (Manes, p.
-27).
+"It took him a week to pass me" (Manes, 27).

 Gates had a tendency toward intellectual impatience.
 According to Dougall, Gates could often be heard saying, "That's the stupidest thing I've ever heard of!"
 (Manes, p 34).
 Many future Microsoft employees would tell a similar story.
 That trait put him at odds with some of his fellow students.
 According to one student, Gates was "an extremely annoying person.
 He was very easy to sort of dislike.
 And I think that probably me and a lot of people took a little extra pleasure in sort of bumping him while passing him in the hall and basically giving him a little bit of a hard time ... .
-In public school, the guy would've been killed" (Manes, p.
-34).
+In public school, the guy would've been killed" (Manes, 34).

 Gates and Allen were soon collaborating on a variety of projects, including earning time on a mainframe computer by troubleshooting programs for a Seattle computer-time-sharing company.
 In November 1970, a Portland time-sharing company offered Allen and Gates a contract to write a payroll program.
 In 1972, the 17-year-old Gates was paid $4,200 to develop a program for scheduling classes at Lakeside.
-According to Gates, he did not overlook the opportunity to schedule his own classes such that his senior history class contained only one other boy and "all the good girls in the school" (Manes, p.
-47).
+According to Gates, he did not overlook the opportunity to schedule his own classes such that his senior history class contained only one other boy and "all the good girls in the school" (Manes, p47).

 While at Lakeside, family connections provided Gates his first taste of politics.
 Thanks to Daniel Evans (b.
 1925), family friend and Washington governor, Gates served as a legislative page in the spring of 1971 in Olympia.
 And in the summer of 1972, another family friend, U.S. Representative Brock Adams (1927-2004), arranged for Gates to have a paid position as a congressional page in Washington, D.C.